FACT CHECK: President Trump's Record On Jobs And Stocks

 “The unemployment rate remains at a 17-year low of 4.1%.
 The unemployment rate in manufacturing dropped to 2.6%, the lowest ever recorded.
 The unemployment rate among Hispanics dropped to 4.7%, the lowest ever recorded...”@SecretaryAcosta @USDOL pic.twitter.com/vou28s0yHN— Donald J. Trump (@realDonaldTrump) December 8, 2017

 It's difficult to tie those gains directly to President Trump's economic vision, however.
-On average, employers have added 170,000 jobs in each of the ten months since Trump took office.
+On average, employers have added 170,000 jobs in each of the 10 months since Trump took office.
 That's slightly below the 196,000 per month pace during the comparable period in 2016, under President Obama.
 If you throw out September of this year, when job gains were depressed by hurricanes, Trump's monthly average is closer to Obama's, at 185,000, but the change in administrations doesn't appear to have had much effect on the overall job market.

 The job gains in November were widespread across industries and demographic groups.